 How Much Interest Could I Earn?

 Plenty of fixed index annuity plans do not produce solid results.
-That said, utilizing an annuity expert to research products for you could produce beneficial results.
+Utilizing an annuity expert to research products for you could produce beneficial results.

 For example, my wife earned $26,865.24 in interest last year on her $112,642 fixed index annuity.
 She didn’t pay fees, and she’ll never lose money to the stock market taking a nosedive.